 Greenway PrimeSuite EMR software is an ambulatory Health IT solution offering clinical, financial, and administrative services to clinics and medical practices.
 Designed to be user-centric and support decision making, Greenw... read more

 Video chat feature could be used by physicians and their patients to see their problems or recovery process, on a live call, in case they are bedridden or unable to show up.
 Telemedicine EMR Software sessions have gained a mainstream in healthcare as research highlights that virtual care is as safe and effective as in-person clinic visits.
 Telemedicine sessions are extremely useful in care services that need counseling this includes; diabetes management and prenatal care.
 Patients can easily connect with a telemedicine mobile app wherever they are.

 A mobile medical device with internet access can be used to automatically send vital medical data of patients to their healthcare provider in real-time so that quick action can be taken in case of an emergency.

 All of the above-mentioned cases illustrate the use of virtual healthcare solutions to ensure the best treatment results.
-All of these cases come under the umbrella of Telemedicine, and all of these virtual solutions are managed by a software called Telemedicine Electronic Health Records (EMR) Software.
+All of these cases come under the umbrella of Telemedicine, and all of these virtual solutions are managed by a software called Telemedicine Electronic Health Records (EHR) Software.

 Sensitive data can be shared over Telemedicine Practice Management (PM) Software with complete confidence since it uses data security features such as coding and encryption.
-This ensures the safety of data even in case of a security breach.
+This ensures the round-the-clock safety of data even in case of a security breach.

-The waiting time for digital appointments can be optimized to be minimum for each patient through efficient time management in this EMR Software.
+The waiting time for digital appointments can be optimized to be minimum for each patient through efficient time management in this EHR Software.
 Virtual waiting rooms are also available to keep the patients engaged while waiting for an appointment.
 Doctors or their staff can share images or educational articles or documents for patients to view while they wait for their turn.

-This software processes payments and updates the medical billing status automatically while confirming and verifying everything with the insurance provider of the patient.
+The Electronic Medical Records (EMR) software processes payments and updates the medical billing status automatically while confirming and verifying everything with the insurance provider of the patient.